Street-Philosopher/Gen-1-Escape-Plan/README.md

 # Gen 1 Escape Plan
-As you'll know, the first two generations of Pokémon can't transfer to later generations.
+As you might know, the first two generations of Pokémon can't transfer to later generations.
 In addition, save files for those games run on batteries, which means that when those batteries run out the save files will be erased.

-This repository contains an arbitrary code execution program (ACE) for pokémon Red and Blue (english version) that, when executed, will read the data for the pokémon in your current box, and then write it to the screen by changing the tile data to the data read from the box.
+This repository contains an arbitrary code execution program (ACE) for pokémon Red and Blue (english version) that, when executed, will read the data for the pokémon in your current box (one at a time), and then write it to the screen in the form of a string of characters.
+This string can then be interpreted to get back your Pokémon, and you can import it in newer generation in any way you want.

-This way, it is possible to transfer pokémon from gen1: there are many other ways of doing it, but all the ones i could find require some external device to read your save file, and I didn't want to buy something that I would only use once.
-Instead, the idea behind this program is being able to do it with just your GameBoy, a smartphone, and some glitch magic.
+This way, it is possible to transfer pokémon from gen1: there are many other (better and faster) ways of doing it, but all the ones I could find require some external device to read your save file, and I didn't want to buy something that I would only use once.
+Instead, the idea behind this program is being able to do it with just your GameBoy, a computer, and some glitch magic.

 # Usage
-More detailed instructions can be found [here](https://docs.google.com/document/d/1CY9rRGymB8hse_mWoYx-IilI3dXrkb2gseOIo8w0cNw/edit?usp=sharing).
+More detailed instructions can be found [here](https://docs.google.com/document/d/1AcA9x5-y9iM6aY70qXIajFFR1EC2oiL3/edit?usp=sharing&ouid=105723787028341327526&rtpof=true&sd=true).

 First step is to execute the ACE program.
 Find any setup that you like (i recommend [this](https://www.youtube.com/watch?v=D3EvpRHL_vk) one for RB), write the program you find in the version of bytes.txt corresponding to the game you're playing on and execute it (if you're using the setup I mentioned above, the [bytesReader.py](byteReader/bytesReader.py) script you'll find in the release will automatically convert it into coordinates so you don't have to).

-**Important**: before executing the program, you should enter a pokémon centre.
-It doesn't _have_ to be a pokémon centre, as long as the top-left tile of your screen is at co-ordinates 0-0 and there are no moving tiles on screen, but entering a building is the easiest way of achieving this.

-After executing the program, exit any menus you may be in: your GameBoy screen will show a code.
-If you want to continue the process in a later moment you'll have to take a picture; if you do, make sure that _each individual_ pixel of the GameBoy screen are perfectly visible and distinct, otherwise you will _not_ be able to decode it from the picture.

-If you want to read the code manually, follow these instructions exactly:
-1) The code has black and dark pixels: you should read the code by squares, 8 pixels by 8 pixels
-2) The first square is the top left, second is the one to its right and so on.
-Once you reach the end of the line, go back to the left and down one line
-3) Each square will be read in the following way: take the first row of pixels (the topmost line) and write down all dark pixels as a 0, and all black pixels as a 1.
-Then, use a binary converter (like [this](https://www.mathsisfun.com/binary-decimal-hexadecimal-converter.html)) to convert this binary string to a number in decimal and write down the number you get.
-Once you have written down the number you can go to the next row, and start with a new binary string.

-_Note_: to make things faster if you want to interpret manually, note that you don't have to transcribe all of the 672 lines.
-Instead, you only have to read (33 times the number of pokémons in your box) lines.
-For example, if you have only five pokémon you must read 33 * 5 = 165 lines, which means you should end in the 21st square.

-When you have all the numbers in place, you can download the decoder and pass in the numbers when asked to.
-If you did not decode all of the lines, simply write 0 (or any other value) when the program asks you for those lines.
+After you execute the program you'll get a textbox: take not of what it says, as that is your Pokémon.
+Write all the characters in the converter script (write accented and apostrophed characters as the normal character preceded by an apostrophe ') in a single line, and press enter.
+If you don't get any errors, congrats!
+Choose where you want to save you Pokémon, its nickname and its trainer name (OT) and you're done.
+You'll find a `.pk1` file in your chosen directory, that you can use as a backup of your Pokémon or to transfer it to later generations via console modding or genning services.

 # Building
-All you have to do is run the .py files in the root directory, but to compile you need to have a C# compiler and rgbds.
-You can change their location and some other options in the [common constants](build_constants.py) file.
-Finally, the dependencies to build the C# script are:
+All you have to do is run the [build file](build) in the root directory, but to compile you need to have a C# compiler (I use csc.exe) and [rgbds](https://rgbds.gbdev.io/).

+The dependencies to build the C# script are:
 + PKHeX.Core.dll
 + netstandard.dll

-# To Do
-I'm working on a way to automatically read the printed code and interpret its data, but it's probably going to take a while because I have no idea of what I'm doing.